nlpie-research/umls-to-snomed-icd10-mapper/README.md

 ```

 The script will generate two JSON files for the specified method.
 For example, if you choose the ``EXACT`` method, the output files will be named ``cui_to_snomed_EXACT.json`` and ``cui_to_icd10_EXACT.json``.

-## Questions and Support

-For questions or support, please [send an email](mailto:info@nlpie.com "Contact us") to the NLPie team.